Persona Template: How To Create Buyer & User Personas

 Create Personalized Content

 It’s important to know who you’re targeting so that you can best target your content strategy and also boost your online presence.
 For example, if you’re putting all of your budget into LinkedIn advertising, but your prospects live on Facebook, you may be missing out completely.
-Additionally, maybe there is a user persona that lives on Twitter, that hates long posts or messages but prefers a quick overview over a long detailed post.
+Additionally, maybe there is a buyer persona that lives on Twitter, that hates long posts or messages but prefers a quick overview over a long detailed post.

 Wouldn’t that change your strategy?
 It’s easier to imagine what your target users are looking for after you have a clear understanding of their motivations, habits, and desires.
 Because personas can help you determine the right type of content to deliver to the right channels, they can also help you make the most of your media channels and potential connections.
 You might also be able to determine the best times to schedule posts on social media or deliver email messages.